 Confide in your family and friends about a person in your life whose actions are concerning, especially if you have safety concerns for yourself or others.

-Stand firm if your response to somebody is “No.’ Your first thought is usually the right thought.
+Stand firm if your response to somebody is “No.’ Your first thought is typically the right thought.
 Don't be charmed or manipulated to change your decision.
 Trust your intuition.
 Honor your "No."

 If you are concerned about the behavior of an individual, report it.
 Some examples include threatening words, intimidation, aggression or stalking.